Woman Delivers Premature Baby At Scene Of Crash; Newborn In Critical Condition

 Police say the pregnant woman and a male driver in a pickup truck were rear-ended by a white Lexus.
 The impact of the crash caused the Lexus to overturn.

-When medics arrived, they had to help deliver the baby.
+When medics arrived, they had to help deliver the baby in the cab of the pickup truck.

+“It’s crazy, I don’t know where he came from, just ran into the back of us, I don’t know what happened,” said Yor’i El, the baby’s father.
+“The baby is alright, the mother is alright, I’m alright.”

 The driver of that Lexus was taken into custody on suspicion of DUI.